+Scope:

+This guidance document represents the Human Subjects Office\IRB’s current thinking on the application of federal, state, and local human subjects research policies related to the conduct of human subjects research conducted under the University of Iowa Federalwide Assurance.

 Section I

 Part 1: Introduction to the University of Iowa Human Research Protections Program

+The University of Iowa operates an institution wide centralized Human Research Protection Program (HRPP) to review and approve all research involving human subjects through the Office of the Vice President for Research administered via the Human Subjects Office (HSO).
+At a high level, researchers and research staff are expected to follow federal, state, and local policies related to human subjects research.
+For the purposes of this guidance document, it primarily encompasses:

+Minimizing risk to human subjects

+Protection of human subjects rights and welfare

+Obtaining Institutional Review Board (IRB) and other institutional approvals related to human subjects research

+Obtaining and documenting informed consent

+Addressing Conflict of Interest (COI) disclosure requirements

+Adhering to Clinical Trial registration and reporting requirements

+Completing applicable training related to human subjects research protections

-The University of Iowa operates a centralized program to review and approve all research involving human subjects through the Office of the Vice President for Research and Economic Development.
-The Institutional Review Board must review and approve a research project involving human subjects before it starts subject recruitment and/or data collection.
+The Human Subjects Office houses the IRB Administrative support staff, the Conflict of Interest in Research Program, the Clinical Trials.Gov program, HRPP\IRB Education and Outreach Program and the Compliance Monitoring Program.
+The HSO serves as a central hub for all other review and approval aspects of the Human Research Protection Program (HRPP).
+The Institutional Review Board IRB) must review and approve a research project involving human subjects before it starts subject recruitment and/or data collection.
 The University of Iowa IRBs are responsible for protecting the rights and welfare of study participants; however, the Principal Investigator has primary responsibility for the conduct of the study.

 1.A Institutional Authority

-The Office of the Vice President for Research and Economic Development at the University of Iowa has established three internal IRBs and has agreements with external IRBs to review all human subjects research.
-The University of Iowa’s IRB-01, IRB-02, IRB-03, the Western Institutional Review Board (Western Institutional Review Board), and other IRBs review projects in a wide range of medical, social, and behavioral fields.
-Institutional oversight of the internal IRBs and the Human Research Protection Program is the responsibility of the Associate Vice President for Research: Regulatory Affairs who is the University’s Institutional Official.
+The Office of the Vice President for Research at the University of Iowa has established three internal, institutional, IRBs and has agreements with external IRBs to review human subjects research.
+The University of Iowa’s IRB-01, IRB-02, IRB-03, and relationships with a number of other external IRBs review projects in a wide range of medical, social, and behavioral fields.
+Institutional oversight of the institutional IRBs and the Human Research Protection Program is the responsibility of the Sr. Assistant Vice President of Research who serves as the University’s Institutional Official.

-The Associate Vice President for Research: Regulatory Affairs as the designated Institutional Official has the authority to review decisions of the IRB.
-In the case of an approval decision, should the Associate Vice President for Research: Regulatory Affairs conclude that a project does not fully comply with policies or obligations of the University of Iowa, s/he may disapprove, suspend, or terminate the project on behalf of the institution.
-In the case of a decision by the IRB to disapprove, suspend, or terminate a project, any other person, or entity including the Associate Vice President for Research: Regulatory Affairs or any other agent of the institution, state, or federal government may not reverse the decision.
+The Sr. Assistant Vice President of Research serves as the designated Institutional Official with the authority to review decisions of the IRB.
+In the case of an approval decision, should the Sr. Assistant Vice President of Research conclude that a project does not fully comply with policies or obligations of the University of Iowa, s/he may disapprove, suspend, or terminate the project on behalf of the institution.
+In the case of a decision by the IRB to disapprove, suspend, or terminate a project, any other person, or entity including the Sr. Assistant Vice President of Research or any other agent of the institution, state, or federal government may not reverse the decision.

 1.A.1 Undue Influence